digital-land/technical-documentation/docs/data-operations-manual/How-To-Guides/Adding/Add-a-new-dataset-and-collection.md

 Once you are ready to add the data, make the following changes in the update the collection name for the dataset in the [specification](https://github.com/digital-land/specification) repository.

 * Navigate to specification -> content -> dataset, locate the .md file corresponding to the dataset being added, and insert the relevant collection name.
 This step ensures that the DAG for this collection is created in Airflow.
+* Also check the `availability` field in the same .md file.
+This controls which Airflow environments the collection DAG will be created in.
+For most datasets this should be set to `production`, which makes the DAG available in all environments.
+If you want the collection to be visible only in development or staging initially (e.g. while testing a new feed), set it to the appropriate environment value.
 * Navigate to the [provision-rule.csv](https://github.com/digital-land/specification/blob/main/content/provision-rule.csv) and create a rule for the new dataset and any organisations that may provide this data.
 If you are unsure on what fields to add to the provision-rule, please speak with the Data Manager.

 &nbsp;